abpframework/abp/docs/en/Getting-Started-Running-Solution.md

 Enter **admin** as the username and **1q2w3E*** as the password to login to the application.
 The application is up and running.
 You can start developing your application based on this startup template.

-## Mobile Development

-If you want to include a [React Native](https://reactnative.dev/) project in your solution, add `-m react-native` (or `--mobile react-native`) argument to project creation command.
-This is a basic React Native startup template to develop mobile applications integrated to your ABP based backends.

-See the [Getting Started with the React Native](Getting-Started-React-Native.md) document to learn how to configure and run the React Native application.

 ## See Also

 * [Web Application Development Tutorial](Tutorials/Part-1.md)